Providing Services To Clients From Anywhere In The World.

-Attorney Sanjana Tuli was her own client who successfully became a naturalized U.S. citizen.
+Attorney Sanjana Tuli personally went through the immigration process and became a naturalized U.S. citizen.
 This is why Tuli Law Firm can easily relate to their immigration clients and their concerns.

 We aim to address our clients' queries and even address issues that develop while our clients' cases are pending.
 Moreover, we make it a point to be upfront with our clients and to disclose all known possible concerns.
 Our clients have the rights to know the obstacles they may face instead of being falsely led to believe that their cases will be issue-free.
 We work diligently for our clients so that they do not have to face the complexities and complications of their immigration cases alone.
 We even keep our rates affordable so that our clients can better focus on themselves.

 We offer our services to anyone anywhere in the world.
 We are able to help anyone who is interested in applying for a visa or for U.S. citizenship but who is unable to visit our Texas location.
 Call us today for more information.

 Asylum (Affirmative and Defensive)

 VAWA (Violence Against Women Act) (This applies to men as well.)